-Review: Onsen Brings Japanese Bath House To San Francisco
+Review: Onsen SF Brings Japanese Bath House To San Francisco

-Review: Onsen Brings Japanese Bath House To San Francisco
+Review: Onsen SF Brings Japanese Bath House To San Francisco

 Flash forward to opening week in November and I had the chance to try out this intimate bath space for myself on an appropriately cold and rainy day.

-Updated September 2020: Onsen SF is closed until further notice due to the on-going pandemic.
+Updated October 2023: Onsen SF is temporarily closed until further notice due.
 You can check their website to see when they’ll be able to reopen.

 Located on Eddy street in an old auto repair shop space, you might drive by and not even realize its there, but walking up to the door with its glazed wooden handle, you’ll know that you’re in the right place.